xapian/xapian-docsprint/overview.rst

 (and we recommend you do), you'll need both the code itself and the two datasets we use.

+The example code is available in Python, PHP, and C++ so far, although there's only a complete set of examples for Python at present.

 ..
 As mentioned before, you can get the `examples in
 ..
 Python`_, `in PHP`_ and `in C++`_, although only the Python versions
 .. are complete for now.